LehuyH/slasho/docs/README.md

 > You can skip this build step if you are using javascript

-Run the built javascript file, hopefully if all goes well, you should see this in the console
+Run the built javascript file, hopefully, if all goes well, you should see this in the console

 ```bash